 It soon becomes clear that Dave the Dealer isn’t such a fun guy after all.

 5.)
 Steve the Stoner

 Steve the Stoner is another “fun” tenant we seem to see a lot of.

-Steve eventually loses his job, but decides that there are better alternatives to job hunting: getting stoned.
+Steve eventually loses his job but decides that there are better alternatives to job hunting—for example, getting stoned.
 Luckily, you won’t have to evict Steve, cause he’ll just trash the property and leave in the middle of the night.

 6.)
 Larry the Lawyer

 There is nothing wrong with having a good attorney on your team, but renting to Larry the Lawyer is not the kind of tenant I want in my properties.

 Because Larry knows how to work the system.
 Larry knows how to skip paying rent for six months and avoid prosecution by using obscure technicalities and irritating loopholes.
 Larry the Lawyer enjoys tormenting his landlord and making a game out of his misery.